Dzibanche: Location and etymology

 The original name of the city was Kaanu'l, meaning "place of snakes", and from this toponym also takes its name the city's ruling dynasty.

+The name Dzibanche means "writing on wood" (Ts'íiba'an che) in Maya language, this name was given to the site after it was rediscovered in 1927 by Thomas Gann in reference to the discovery of the sculpted wooden lintels engraved with calendar inscriptions in the structure known as the Temple of the Lintels (Building 6).

-The name Dzibanche means "writing on wood" in the Mayan language; taking its name from the sculpted wooden lintels of the Temple of the Lintels.
-Dzibanche is situated 130 km northeast of the contemporary city of Calakmul.
-The ruins lie in the south of Mexico's Quintana Roo state, a short distance inland from the Bacalar Lagoon.
-The ruins of the city are situated on a raised area surrounded by an extensive area of seasonal swampland, known as a bajo, featuring particularly fertile soils.
+Dzibanche is situated in the south of Mexico's Quintana Roo state, 130 km northeast of the contemporary city of Chetumal.
+The ruins of the city lie a short distance inland from the Bacalar Lagoon on a raised area surrounded by an extensive area of seasonal swampland, known as a bajo, featuring particularly fertile soils.
+Other near Maya sites are Ichkabal, Pol Box, Akalak, Nicolas Bravo and El Resbalón.

 History

 During the Early Classic period of Mesoamerican chronology the city was the seat of the Kaan kingdom dynasty that later ruled from Calakmul to the southwest; Dzibanche appears to have been the Kaan capital in the 5th and 6th centuries.
 The hieroglyphic stairway at Dzibanche contains the earliest known use of the Kaan dynasty Emblem glyph, dated to AD 495.

 The Kaan dynasty of Dzibanche started a great territorial expansion conquering and having domain of near sites of southern Quintana Roo and Campeche like El Resbalón, Los Alacranes, Pol Box and Dzibantunich, sites where monuments with hieroglyphic mentions to the Kaan dynasty have been found, and also having military alliances with further sites like Naranjo and El Caracol.
 The great expansion of the Kaan dynasty power and influence came with conflicts with the rulers of Tikal when it reached near their territory, the influence and control of Dzibanche in sites of northern Petén made it easy to penetrate the Tikal domains achieving effective attacks that ended with the defeat of Tikal and victory of Dzibanche in 562 AD.

 Around 580 to 590, the Kaan dynasty apparently moved their dynastic seat to Calakmul.
 At the end of the Terminal Classic period, Dzibanche was one of the last cities in the Maya area to create a dated hieroglyphic text, in AD 909.